 A bit me more about me

 I have worked with children in my nursing work and I love children passionately.
-I have seen how parents’ heartache when their children are not doing well, physically, emotionally or socially.
+I have seen how parents’ heartache when their children are not doing well, physically, emotionally physically, and socially.
 We all want our children to thrive.
 And being a grandma has brought so much joy and love feelings that are so gratifying and unique.
-Watching my daughter and her husband parent their babies is a great sight.
-And my husband and we come along and help them with their babies help us see how blessed we are, and look at these babies and how precious they are to us and in the sight of God.
+Watching my daughter and her husband parent their twin babies is a great sight.
+Whenever I am able, I help them with their babies.
+It gives me great satisfaction and joy.
+Seeing how blessed we are, to have these twin grandbabies.
+They are very precious to us and in the sight of God.

 Children are very important.
 Can I get an Amen?
 They need love, attention, care and we need to purposefully engage them in productive activities.
 Also, they need validation from their parents.
 When working with your children for a change, the parents need to praise them on what they are doing right.
 Our children are adults now, but hey a parent is a parent forever.